jangomango2001/SuperliminalPSX/README.md

 Main tutorial by PastaNoob, you can find his tutorial over here https://www.youtube.com/watch?v=Em8hSFAamYo

+## Engine
+**Minimum engine version:** Unreal Engine 4.27
+You can use ue5 as well but turn off TSR, lumen and nanite.
+The retro shader won't work properly in editor viewport but it should work fine in packaged build.

 ## Main Components

 Most of the core project files are located in the `Content/Superliminal` folder.
 This directory contains the player character blueprint, props, portal, audio assets, and the central Blueprint Interface (`BPI`) that communication across all systems.